wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 ## Install ASP.NET API Project Dependencies

-Now, that we have a clean solution le''s install all necessary packages and project dependencies.
+Now, that we have a clean solution let's install all necessary packages and project dependencies.
 Later we will learn about each of the packages.
 Again, we will do it using the Package Manager Console by executing the following:

 ```
 Install-Package Microsoft.Owin.Host.SystemWeb -Version 4.0.0